Just when you thought

 ‘Could you create an online business for him – fashion, anything?’

 ‘Fashion’s not my bag,’ said Jenny, ‘but the tech side is.
-Let’s think about that one.’
+Let’s stick with that one.’

 ‘Jane?’ asked Leyton.